openSUSE/news-o-o/_posts/2025/2025-07-23-urgency-to-switch-builds.md

 Some in the [IT industry](https://www.controlup.com/windows-11-readiness/#) are suggesting that as many as 50 percent of the devices remain using Windows 10, which comes at great risk to users and businesses.

-Those who remain on Windows 10 and don’t upgrade to an operating system providing security and maintenance updates like a Linux OS or Window 11 will be susceptible to vulnerabilities, malware infections, software incompatibilities, and an increasing amount of system instability and failures over time.
+Those who remain on Windows 10 and don’t upgrade to an operating system providing security and maintenance updates like a Linux OS or Windows 11 will be susceptible to vulnerabilities, malware infections, software incompatibilities, and an increasing amount of system instability and failures over time.

 The [End of 10](https://endof10.org/) campaign and its initiative aims to promote migration-focused type [events](https://endof10.org/events/) to help these users shift from Windows 10 to Linux-based operating systems.